coruus/keccakc/README.markdown

 Thinking about:

-- How to prove correctness of implementation
+- How to prove correctness of permutation implementation

 ## Tests and metrics